Reference Bibles vs Study Bibles: What’s the Difference?

 What are some examples of the information Reference Bibles provide to readers?
 How can someone use a Reference Bible better?
 Should a person get a Reference Bible or a Study Bible for their personal Bible study?
 Keep reading to learn answers to these questions and many more.

-There are many Study Bibles to choose from today.
-For help, see the Study Bible Comparison Chart to quickly and easily compare dozens of them.
+Also, see the Study Bible Comparison Chart to quickly and easily compare dozens of them.

 Reference Bibles contain tens of thousands of cross-references

-Reference Bibles and Study Bibles: Similarities
+Reference Bibles vs. Study Bibles: Comparison Chart

 Reference BiblesStudy Bibles